 This is Facebook’s biggest stake buy since its 2014 acquisition of WhatsApp.

-The US giant has typically been buying into media and online properties till now and investment in Jio Platforms underscores the potential it sees in a country that is rapidly embracing online payment and eCommerce as more people get smartphones.
+The US giant has typically been buying into media and online properties till now.
+Investment in Jio Platforms underscores the potential it sees in a country that is rapidly embracing online payment and eCommerce as more people get smartphones.

-The deal would require the approval of the Competition Commission of India (CCI).
+The deal would require the Competition Commission of India (CCI) approval.

 “In the very near future, JioMart and WhatsApp will empower nearly 3 crore small Indian Kirana shops to digitally transact with every customer in their neighbourhood,” Ambani, 63, said in a video message after the deal announcement.